11.md

 🔧 Take the binary tree implementation and use the static keyword where it makes sense.

-Static objects with the keyword static are of internal linkage, meaning they are not seen from other compilation units.
-Static objects without the keyword static are implicitly external.
+Static objects with the keyword static are of internal linkage, meaning they are not visible from other compilation units.
+Static objects without the keyword static are implicitly of external linkage.

-Note that global variables in always in the static storage class, and the following global variable is visible only from within the file where it is defined because of the static keyword:
+Note that global variables are always in the static storage class, and the following global variable is visible only from within the file where it is defined because of the static keyword:

 static int x_global;